martin0258/school/README.md

 # School

-This repository is used to handle school business with clear milestone.
+This repository for handleing school works.